isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* **Easy:** Warn, when capture-list contains a reference to a locally declared variable
+* (Simple) Warn when capture-list contains a reference to a locally declared variable
-* **Medium:** Flag, when capture-list contains a reference to a locally declared variable and the lambda is passed to a non-`const` and non-local context
+* (Complex) Flag when capture-list contains a reference to a locally declared variable and the lambda is passed to a non-`const` and non-local context

 ### <a name="Rf-this-capture"></a>F.54: If you capture `this`, capture all variables explicitly (no default capture)